Islamist insurgency in Niger: January

-On 2 January, the villages of Tchombangou (at 14°49′48″N 01°48′45″E) and Zaroumdareye (at 14°54′21″N 01°46′36″E), which are seven kilometres apart, were attacked by several militants.
+On 2 January, the villages of Tchombangou (at 14°49′48″N 01°48′45″E) and Zaroumdareye (at 14°54′21″N 01°46′36″E), which are seven kilometers apart, were attacked by several militants.
 The attack initially left 79 people dead and 75 wounded.
 Of the deceased victims, 49 were killed in Tchombangou and 30 in Zaroumdareye.
 A day after the attack, 21 more people were found dead and others succumbed to their injuries on Tchombangou, bringing the total death toll to 100.
-On 8 January UN's High Commissioner for Refugees spokesman said that 73 people had been killed in the village of Tchouma Bangou and 32 in Zaroumdareye, making the total death toll 105.
+On 8 January, UN's High Commissioner for Refugees spokesman said that 73 people had been killed in the village of Tchouma Bangou and 32 in Zaroumdareye, making the total death toll 105.
 The government of Niger dispatched soldiers to the border after the attacks.
 The attackers are Islamist militants who arrived in the villages while crossing the border from Mali.

-Some time before the massacre, two Islamist militants who were seen in the area were killed by the local villagers.
+Sometime before the massacre, two Islamist militants who were seen in the area were killed by the local villagers.
 Those attacks are suspected to be in retaliation for those killings, according to the country's interior minister.

 February

-On 21 February, seven members of the electoral commission were killed and three others injured in a landmine explosion in Tillabéri.
+On 21 February, seven members of the electoral commission were killed, and three others injured in a landmine explosion in Tillabéri.
 The attack was carried out on the same day of the presidential election's second round.